 The Maryland MCSAP is comprised of the Motor Carrier Division (MCD) of the Maryland State Highway Administration (SHA), four State enforcement agencies and twenty local enforcement agencies.
 The MCD has been designated as the lead agency to coordinate the efforts of data analysis, enforcement, and industry and safety groups.
 The MCD is responsible for writing, managing and monitoring federal grants and for the management of the MCSAP.
 Additional duties include compiling the annual Size and Weight Enforcement Plan/Certification, the annual Commercial Vehicle Safety Plan (CVSP), and the CMV emphasis area of the Maryland Strategic Highway Safety Plan.
 The MCD is responsible for uploading all CMV crashes to SAFETYNET.
 There are seven positions in the Motor Carrier Division with various MCSAP responsibilities.
 Three MCD personnel are retired law enforcement and have maintained their MCSAP certification to conduct inspections.
 In addition to daily duties, they are available to answer MCSAP related questions, conduct training sessions and are a valuable resource due to their many years of MCSAP experience.
 The Commercial Vehicle Enforcement Division (CVED) of the Maryland State Police (MSP) is the lead enforcement agency for commercial vehicle safety in Maryland with a current (as of June, 2022) force of 129 MCSAP certified inspectors (sworn & civilian) and cadets.
 Additional troopers (58 total), many past members of CVED, assigned to barracks across the state maintain their MCSAP certification and conduct safety inspections as part of their daily patrol duties, giving the MSP an overall count of 187 MCSAP certified inspectors (a slight decrease over last year).
-Within CVED, sworn police officers and civilian inspections, torving fuel tax regulations, conducting post-crash investigations and giving numerous safety presentations throughout the state.
+Within CVED, sworn police officers and civilian inspectors at 10 fixed Truck Weigh and Inspections Stations (TWIS) and on roving patrols throughout the State monitor vehicle safety by performing inspections, enforcing fuel tax regulations, conducting post-crash investigations and giving numerous safety presentations throughout the state.